Skip to Content Skip to Navigation

 Before you begin cleaning, make sure to do the following:

-• Never put the slicer in a dish sink or a dish machine.
+• Never put the entire slicer in a dish sink or a dish machine.

 • Never pressure wash or spray your slicer.